Allergies Are More Than an Inconvenience for Those with Migraine

 Allergies and hay fever also make migraine symptoms worse

-Research indicates that those of us with migraines who also live with allergies and hay fever have more frequent head pain than people with migraine who don’t have rhinitis — by as much as 33 percent.
+Research indicates that those of us with migraine who also live with allergies and hay fever have more frequent head pain than people with migraine who don’t have rhinitis — by as much as 33 percent.
 Those of us who have unusual allergies (think: cigarette smoke and perfume) in addition to common allergies like pet dander and tree pollen have it even worse.
 Research suggests those with “mixed rhinitis” are 45 percent more likely to experience more frequent head pain than migraine patients without allergies and a 60 percent greater risk that their attacks will be severe.

 If allergies trigger more frequent and more disabling migraine attacks, then it is time those of us with migraine start taking our allergies seriously — a reality I had to learn about 18 months ago when we adopted a puppy.